-H Threats to Identification in The Occupational Exposure Strategy
+I Threats to Identification in the Exposure Design

-Our job exposure strategy from Section 5.2 relies on a triple difference version of the parallel trend assumption: that the child penalties of mothers in the treated tercile would have evolved, over time, similarly to the ones of the other two groups.
+Our job exposure strategy from Section 5.2 relies on a triple-difference version of the parallel trend assumption: that the child penalties of mothers in the treated tercile would have evolved, over time, similarly to the ones of the other two groups.
 We lend support to this assumption in several ways.
-First, In Section H.1, we show parallel pre-trends in child penalties across terciles.
-Second, in Section H.2, we show that there isn't any selection into childbirth: early and late cohorts of mothers in the three groups are similar in terms of observables in the pre-birth years.
-Third, in Section H.3, we rule out selection into occupations by showing that our results are robust to narrowing the sample to two-year cohorts around the Fair Work Act and assigning women the exposure of the job they had three years before childbirth (thus the job they had before the Fair Work Act).
+First, In Section I.1, we show parallel pre-trends in child penalties across terciles.
+Second, in Section I.2, we show that there isn't any selection into childbirth: early and late cohorts of mothers in the three groups are similar in terms of observables in the pre-birth years.
+Third, in Section I.3, we rule out selection into occupations by showing that our results are robust to narrowing the sample to two-year cohorts around the Fair Work Act and assigning women the exposure of the job they had three years before childbirth (thus the job they had before the Fair Work Act).
+Fourth, in Section I.4, we show that the Fair Work Act did not have an effect on fertility, and thus differential fertility is not a channel for the observed effect on labor supply.

-H.1 Parallel Pre-trends
+I.1 Parallel Pre-trends